Wednesday, April 10, 2024

 Footnotes:

 In fact, isn't this the value of suffering?
-It makes us aware of our true status of being dependent creatures, i.e. it brings our understanding of who we are more in line with reality - a reality check if you will.
+It humbles us and makes us aware of our true status of being dependent creatures, i.e. it brings our understanding of who we are more in line with reality - a "reality check" if you will.

-No one likes pain or suffering and many use it's existence to justify being angry at God when in truth they are designed to bring us back into alignment with our Creator.
+No one likes pain or suffering and many use its existence to justify being angry at God when in truth they are the organic result of rejecting dependence on our Creator and His creation.
+Pain is designed to bring us back into alignment with our Creator and remind us of our absolute dependence on Him for our very breath.

 It is not the gifts we despise, but our general dependence we dislike.
 We wish to be free of all "restraints."
 However, wouldn't we all be better off if we learned to embrace all the ways we are dependent in the same way we do these everyday gifts we usually take for granted, i.e. with gratitude?

 It is worth noting that Christ characterized Himself as the bread and water of life.
-This assumes we need far more than just what this physical life offers.
-As believers these are comforting promises and we gladly embrace this truth about Christ.
+This implies we need far more for real life than just what this physical life offers.
+As believers, these are comforting promises, and we gladly embrace this truth about Christ.

 ²We are told in scripture that our very breath comes from God.
-And not only our breath but everything we are and have are gifts from our Creator, whether we acknowledge this or not and whether we use them as God intends - designs.
+And not only our breath but everything we are and have are gifts from our Creator, regardless of whether we acknowledge this or use them as God intends - designs.

-Unfortunately to not acknowledge this leads to the permanent loss of these gifts and all blessings of life.
+Unfortunately, not acknowledging this leads to the permanent loss of these gifts and all blessings of life.

 ³When not aligned with our Creator, we not only cease to function well, but we ultimately go into eternity on this same course - i.e. without Him - but also without access to the creation we presently enjoy.
 For more on this click here.